LivingLegacyMedia/vowbound/chapter_16.md

 "Maybe.
 But if he does, it'll be a political nightmare.
 The Relief Society will claim we committed crimes, that the King is overreaching, that he's protecting criminals."
 Cassian shook his head.
 "And even if he tries, Draven will have contingencies.
 We can't count on rescue."

 From across the hall, Torin finally stirred.
 His voice emerged, flat and distant: "The building layout.
 Three floors.
 We're on the ground level.
-North wing is second floor—I saw it when they brought us in.
+North wing is second floor.
 Two staircases.
 Guard rotation every three hours."

 Everyone turned to look at him.
 Torin hadn't spoken since they'd been captured.

 "You've been listening?"
 Mira asked.

 "Always listening."
 Torin sat up slowly, movements mechanical.
+"The guards talk.
+They don't think prisoners can understand.
+But I catalog everything.
+Guard schedules.
+Room locations.
+Door positions."
+His eyes focused on Cassian.
 "It's easier than feeling.
-Listening.
-Cataloging."
-His eyes focused on Cassian.
-"You want to reach the north wing.
-Steal the third coin.
-But you can't access your coins' power from this distance, and you can't walk through walls."
+You want to reach the north wing.
+But you can't access your coins' full power from this distance, and you can't walk through walls."

 "I know."